PlaceholderAPI/PlaceholderAPI/docs/users/index.md

     ----

-    Community-curated list of available PlaceholderExpansions and their placeholders for the Minecraft and Hytale version of PlaceholderAPI.
+    Community-curated lists of available Placeholder Expansions and their placeholders for the Minecraft and Hytale versions of PlaceholderAPI.

     - [:octicons-chevron-right-16: Go to Page](placeholder-list/index.md)